-On July 20, 2022, Delcath closed a private placement for the issuance and sale of 690,954 shares of common stock (the "Common Stock") and 566,751 pre-funded warrants to purchase Common Stock (the "Pre-Funded Warrants") to certain investors.
-Each share of Common Stock was sold at a price per share of \$3.98 and the Pre-Funded Warrants were sold at a price of \$3.97 per Pre-Funded Warrant.
+On July 20, 2022, the Company closed a private placement for the issuance and sale of 690,954 shares of common stock (the "Common Stock") and 566,751 pre-funded warrants to purchase common stock (the "Pre-Funded Warrants") to certain investors.
+Each share of common stock was sold at a price per share of \$3.98 and the Pre-Funded Warrants were sold at a price of \$3.97 per Pre-Funded Warrant.
 The Pre-Funded Warrants have an exercise price of \$0.01 per share of Common Stock and are immediately exercisable.
-Delcath received gross proceeds from the Private Placement of approximately \$5.0 million before deducting offering expenses payable by Delcath.
-Delcath intends to use the net proceeds from the Private Placement for working capital purposes and other general corporate purposes.
+The Company received gross proceeds from the private placement of approximately \$5.0 million before deducting offering expenses.
+The Company intends to use the net proceeds from the private placement for working capital purposes and other general corporate purposes.